 DrDAQ is a versatile instrument that connects to the USB port of any PC.
 Using the supplied PicoScope software it can be used as an oscilloscope, spectrum analyzer and signal generator.

 Figure 3 below shows the results that were obtained for this experiment.

-From the graph above it can be seen that out of the purple, green and red Ford Falcon XR6 cars, the purple car was hottest, the green car was the second hottest and the red car was infact the coolest.
+From the graph above it can be seen that out of the purple, green and red Ford Falcon XR6 cars, the purple car was hottest, the green car was the second hottest and the red car was in fact the coolest.

 This experiment also demonstrated how difficult it is to control all the variables when working outside.
 For example, at 12 pm an increase in wind caused the temperature of all cars to drop a few degrees.

-Although this experiment does demonstrate the problems involved in trying to control variables in field-based experiments, for practical reason it may be better to perform this experiment in the lab using large model cars and light bulbs as the light source.
+Although this experiment does demonstrate the problems involved in trying to control variables in field-based experiments, for practical reasons it may be better to perform this experiment in the lab using large model cars and light bulbs as the light source.

 Ages 7 to 13 (Science Key Stages levels 2 and 3)

 Whilst not directly linked with the KS2 Programme of Study, such an activity does provide opportunities to measure temperatures, relating loosely to Sc3 2b/c.
 Likewise at KS3 such an activity could link with Sc4 5f looking particularly at an example of energy transfer by radiation.